Cross-Repo Architecture

 Adding a New Repo

-Six steps to bring a new repository into the multi-repo automation.
+Bring a new repository into the multi-repo automation with a registry edit.

 1. Install Plugins